TrueSparrowSystems/slackmin/README.md

 <br>

-**2. `whiteListedChannels`** is an array of channel ids which allows only whitelisted users to execute slash commands in the whitelisted channel.
-Right click on the channel you created in your Slack workspace.
-From the options select `Open channel details`.
-You will find the Channel ID at the bottom of the channel details popup.
+**2. `whiteListedChannels`** is an array of whitelisted channel ids.
+Only whitelisted users are allowed to execute slash commands in the whitelisted channels.

 <br>